Iconic Brand Storytelling

 What areas of your brand can you distill and express through a simple visual shorthand?

-The key to developing your brand symbols is to focus on function.
+The key to developing your symbols, brands and logos is to focus on function.
 Coke challenged itself to create a bottle that was recognizable “by feel in the dark or lying broken on the ground.”
 The company’s focus on function led to an iconic design.

 Developing symbols for your brand are deliberate, and they take many forms.
-Symbols can be a navigational tool like the Twitter and Facebook icons.
+Symbols can be navigational tools like Twitter and Facebook icons.
 Symbols be a differentiator like the Coca-Cola bottle.
-Symbols can be a status symbol like Apple, Versace’s Medusa, and Ferrari’s prancing horse.
+Symbols can be status symbols like Apple, Versace’s Medusa, and Ferrari’s prancing horse.

 This is where I see a big shift from developing logos and symbols.
 A logo can simply be a thing you put on your website and business cards.
 A symbol is something you create to convey meaning.